datastaxdevs/workshop-sql-to-nosql-migration/README.md

 📗 **Expected output**
 ![Screen Shot 2021-04-07 at 8 37 54 AM](https://user-images.githubusercontent.com/23346205/113867461-91a23e00-977c-11eb-93b9-0da86fe7e2d7.png)

+Awesome!
+You now have data in your new NoSQL table.

 ### ✅ 4b.
 Let's break this down a bit
 So great, you just ran the DSBulk command and something happened, but lets explain this a bit more.